Hives/makers-notes/week-2/README.md

 Jeremy liked that I was using Rubocop to help write good code,  running it frequently as we were going along.
 He also appreciated me helping him get a Rubocop linter up and running in VS Code.

 He liked how I was refactoring as we were going along, in particular grouping tests together into contexts to improve readbility of code and RSpec output.

+### Alex Chen

+Didn't get feedback again... realised there was a workshop starting and cut our session abruptly short :-/